Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Stuart, placing the area among the bottom 25% of areas assessed nationally

-Stuart had six new dwelling approvals over the five years from 2016 to 2020.
-This minimal construction activity is typical of rural areas with modest housing needs and limited development due to local demand and infrastructure capacity.
-Due to the small number of approvals, individual projects can significantly impact annual growth statistics in Stuart.
+Stuart saw six new dwelling approvals over the five years from 2015 to 2019.
+This minimal annual average of one approval reflects typical rural areas with modest housing needs and limited construction activity due to local demand and infrastructure capacity.
+Notably, the small number of approvals can significantly impact annual growth and relativity statistics.

-Compared to Rest of Qld and national patterns, Stuart has much lower development activity.
-Population projections indicating stability or decline suggest reduced housing demand pressures in Stuart, potentially benefiting buyers.
+Compared to Rest of Qld and national patterns, Stuart's development activity is much lower.
+With population projections indicating stability or decline, Stuart should experience reduced housing demand pressures, potentially benefiting buyers.

 With population projections showing stability or decline, Stuart should see reduced housing demand pressures, benefiting potential buyers.